replit/upm/README.md

   Python 2.
 * `UPM_PYTHON3`: if nonempty, use instead of `python3` when invoking Python 3.
+* `UPM_SILENCE_SUBROUTINES`: if nonempty, then enable `-q` when running commands that are not directly related to the operation the user requested (e.g. if running `upm add`, enable `-q` when reading the specfile to check which packages are already added).
 * `UPM_STORE`: path of file used to store the JSON cache file, relative or absolute.
 Defaults to `.upm/store.json`.